How to Design Great Alt Text: An Introduction

 Alternatively, a person may have a learning disability which prevents them from understanding text easily.
 In this case, it’s good to include images and other media to help them process the information on the page better.

 The solution isn’t to use as few images as possible.
 Instead, use images intelligently and know when to add alt text.
 This will help a larger number of people understand the information on your site more easily.
+In addition to improving accessibility, alt text is also used by search engines to determine the subject of an image and is considered as a ranking factor for SEO.

 When Do Images Need Alt Text?